 Note: We recommend teaching a kid to skateboard after the age of 5.
 Children below the age of 5 are not legally allowed to be on a skateboard in the UK and the USA.
 According to the American Academy of Pediatrics (AAP), kids between 6 to 10 are allowed to ride a board only in the presence of an adult.
-And, always use protective gear such as helmets, wrist and knee guards to prevent injuries.

 Read features of the best skateboards for beginner kids in 2023.